Introducing Edgio Applications v7Find out what's new.

 1. From the Edgio Console, select the desired organization.

-2. From the Security section, click Security Apps.
+2. From the Security section, click Application Manager.

-2. Click on the desired Security App configuration.
+2. Click on the desired Security Application configuration.

 3. Make the desired changes.